ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 Add Appointment Add-On

-Creates an Add On to an existing appointment
+This endpoint books an add-on on top of an existing, regular appointment.
+To book an add-on, you must use an existing appointment ID and session type ID.
+You can get a session type ID using `GET AppointmentAddOns`.

 ### Example
 ```php